Close icon

 In March, those mature applicants meeting the eligibility criteria will be sent an email (to the email account registered to their CAO account), with instructions for completing and submitting a supplementary form, which must be returned to the MIC Admissions Office.

-Download the supplementary form here (file format: pdf) and the completed form must be emailed to admissions@mic.ul.ie.
+Download the supplementary form here (file format: pdf).
+It is advisable to download and save the supplementary form locally, open the saved form from your PC and then email the completed form to Admissions@mic.ul.ie

 The CAO has a video guide for Mature Applicants wishing to apply, and it can be accessed on the CAO website.